SandipMakwanaReliution/Notes/TimeSheets.md

 🔧 Project: Korzo

 🔍 R&D: Daily report issue - 01:20
-   - restore fresh database.
-   - verify the issue was raise by some prduct have not set its cusotme product type e.g. servise product.
-   - modify daily report method and also modify its report view.
-   - perform test operation to verify its work proerly or not.

    - Restored a fresh database.
    - Identified that the issue was caused by some products not having the custom product type set (e.g., service product).
    - Modified the daily report method and updated the report view.